The64thGamer/cheeseepedia/content/wiki/Star Stage.md

 ## Lighting & Tech<ref>https://ia902301.us.archive.org/11/items/phase-3-design-refinement/Phase%203%20Design%20Refinement.pdf</ref> ##

-* The Stage Show used an updated version of  for Studio C to have compatibility with Widescreen & HD Video, Often seen at the predecessor to the [Studio C HD Weigl Control System]({{< ref "wiki/Studio C HD Weigl Control System.md" >}}).
+* The Stage Show used an updated version of [APS]({{< ref "wiki/Animation Programming System.md" >}}) for Studio C to have compatibility with Widescreen & HD Video, Often seen at the predecessor to the [Studio C HD Weigl Control System]({{< ref "wiki/Studio C HD Weigl Control System.md" >}}).
 This software would be considered obsolete due to apparently always glitching and breaking during shows.
 * And it being a previous Studio C Beta, they reused most of the lighting for this stage.
 The only new lighting included color changing LEDs that would shine on Chuck E. during songs.
 * The chair with the 'You're the Star!' signage had a special camera in front of it where an employee would take your photo and display it on the showroom and game room monitors if you were the Birthday Star.